rstudio/education.rstudio.com/content/blog/2020-09-17-delivering-learnr-tutorials-in-a-package/index.markdown

 ## A package for the learnr occasion

-Packages are not just for functions and data-- you can create a package to deliver interactive tutorials to an audience, too!
+Packages are not just for functions and data-- you can create a package to deliver interactive tutorials to an audience, too.

 If you want to share your [learnr tutorial](https://rstudio.github.io/learnr/) with a large group of users (e.g. large courses where many students will likely run the same tutorials simultaneously), putting your tutorial inside of a package may actually be one the *best* ways to get your content to your audience.
 Why?
 Because after the package has been installed and loaded, users can run your tutorial *locally*-- which means that *you* don't have to worry about potential bandwidth limits and issues that might otherwise arise when learnr tutorials are hosted on external servers.

 Putting your learnr tutorial in a package is also free-- and always will be, which means you can also sidestep costs associated with hosting services!
-Your package doesn't have to be on CRAN, and it doesn't have to contain functions or data (but it can if you want!).
+Your package doesn't have to be on CRAN, and it doesn't have to contain functions or data (but it can if you want).

 Never made a package before?
 No sweat!
 In this post, we'll guide you through the process.